-- Finally, article 7.2 EADMCR requires that a notification as prescribed by article 7.1.3 EADMCR 17. took place.
+- Finally, article 7.2 EADMCR requires that a notification as prescribed by article 7.1.3 EADMCR 18. took place.
 The applicable rules for the 2008 Beijing Olympic Games which have been notified to the Appellant show that article 7.1.3 EADMCR has been partly overruled by Annex G (Accelerated Medication Control Procedure during & after the 2008 Olympic Games).
 This accelerated procedure made a B sample analysis mandatory and accelerated the analysis and reporting procedure.
 The Panel could establish, therefore, that the requirements of article 7.1.3 lit a - d EADMCR have been fulfilled.
 The requirement of lit f ("if applicable, the Person Responsible's option to waive certain rights by accepting an administrative penalty") was not applicable during the 2008 Olympic Games in Beijing and, thus, was not to be considered.
 The requirement of lit e ("the right of the Person Responsible to request copies of the A and B Sample laboratory reports") was replaced by article 3 read together with article 2.3 of Annex G (Accelerated Medication Control Procedure during & after the 2008 Olympic Games).
-Apart from this, the facts as described by the Appellant in his Statement of Appeal and Appeal Brief show, that the Appellant was fully aware of his rights under Annex G seen in the context of articles 7.1.3 and 7.2 EADMCR.
-In his letter dated 3 September 2008, the Appellant referring to Annex G, article 4.1, asked, inter alia, for "Entire data on the A sample testing (if data submitted on 27 August was not complete)" and for "Entire data on B sample testing (if data submitted on 27 August was not complete)".
-Even if the notification should have had to inform the Appellant of his right to request copies according to article 7.1.3 lit e expressly this defect had perfectly been cured. - 18.
-The Panel, therefore, finds that no violation of article 7.2 EADMCR took place. - The Appellant having been asked to streamline its arguments from the Statement of Appeal 19. and Appeal Brief in order to answer the question whether he holds that there was such violation argued no such violation, but submitted on 23 December 2008 that the CAS jurisdiction cannot be understood as restricted to a review whether article 7.2 EADMCR has been violated.
-According to the Appellant the CAS Panel is also bound to address whether article 7.2 EADMCR complies "with the personal rights and public morality as well as the "ordre public" and the general principles of the law, such as equal treatment and proportionality, which also Respondent as an association under Swiss Law must respect according to the CAS jurisdiction". - The Panel holds that, indeed, based on chapter 12 of the Switzerland's Code on Private 20.
+Apart from this, the facts as described by the Appellant in his Statement of Appeal and Appeal Brief show, that all requests for documentation relevant for the provisional suspension have been fulfilled by the Respondent with the exception of a complete transcript of records of the preliminary hearing and on the food provided by the event organizers, which, however, has no relevance for article 7.2 EADMCR.
+The Counsel of the Appellant, having been duly authorised with a Power of Attorney on 25 August 2008, has asked the Respondent by letter dated 26 August 2008 "to submit to us the complete files on the case including all data about the A and the B sample analysis...".
+The Appellant, thereby, shows having been fully aware of his rights under Annex G seen in the context of article 7.1.3 and 7.2 EADMCR.
+Even if the notification should have had to inform the Appellant of his right to request copies according to article 7.1.3 lit e expressly this defect had perfectly been cured. - 19.
+The Panel, therefore, finds that no violation of article 7.2 EADMCR took place. - 20.
+The Appellant having been asked to streamline its arguments from the Statement of Appeal and Appeal Brief in order to answer the question whether he holds that there was such violation argued no such violation, but submitted on 23 December 2008 that the CAS jurisdiction cannot be understood as restricted to a review whether article 7.2 EADMCR has been violated.
+According to the Appellant the CAS Panel is also bound to address whether article 7.2 EADMCR complies "with the personal rights and public morality as well as the "ordre public" and the general principles of the law, such as equal treatment and proportionality, which also Respondent as an association under Swiss Law must respect according to the CAS jurisdiction". - The Panel holds that, indeed, based on chapter 12 of the Switzerland's Code on Private 21.
 International Law and, in particular, its articles 182 and 190 as applied by the Swiss Federal Supreme Court a CAS award can be appealed before the Swiss Federal Supreme Court when it violates Swiss "ordre public" (public policy).
 The Swiss Federal Supreme Court has developed a jurisprudence to confirm arbitration awards rendered by arbitration courts as e.g. the CAS as final and binding, as long as such decisions comply amongst other with the procedural and the material "ordre public".